 Have you tried this project?
 Has another one worked for your child?
 Please feel free to share your thoughts!

-If you enjoy this blog post, you might want to teach your child their phone number too!
+If you enjoyed this blog post, you might want to teach your child their phone number too!
 Check out this blog post to see our 3 fun and engaging activities to help your child memorize important phone numbers!